coppercash/Writing/_posts/2016-03-07-Gym-Membership.md

 A friend of mine can't understand why I'd spend time in gym which is such a boring place to him.

-I guess he have never walked in to a gym and see the people there doing exercise in their sweat soaked clothes and their faces twisting because of the pain from their muscles.
+I guess he has never walked in to a gym and see the people there doing exercise in their sweat soaked clothes and their faces twisting because of the pain from their muscles.

-Obviously, exercising is not something enjoyable, but with such strong desire to make themselves a better person, they work so hard.
+Obviously, exercising is not something enjoyable, but with such strong desire to make themselves a better person, they work hard.

-And such kind of desire do I have.
+I too, have this kind of desire.

 ---